ErikReider/SwayNotificationCenter/README.md

 .
 If any of the properties doesn't match, the script will be skipped .
 If a notification doesn't include one of the properties, that property will be skipped
+· If a script has `run-on` set to `action`, the script will only run when an action is taken on the notification

 More information can be found in the `swaync(5)` man page